Man and Woman sit on coach looking at paper documents

 Table of contents

-1. You could consider getting a new credit card if it can help you reach a specific goal, such as making a large purchase or building your credit history with a secured card.
+1. You could consider getting a new credit card if it can help you reach a specific goal, such as making a large purchase.

 2. If you already have a credit card, see if a new card will complement your current one.

-3. Try to see if you qualify for the new card before applying.
+3. Try to see if you qualify for the new card you want before applying.

-You may want to get a new credit card if you have a specific need for the card, the card offers enticing benefits, or the new card will complement your current cards.
-There are also a few things to consider if it's your first credit card.
+You may want to get a new credit card if you have a specific need that a card can meet, if the card offers enticing benefits, or if the new card will complement your current credit cards.
+If you’re new to managing credit, you may want to open your first credit card account to begin building credit history.
+No matter your situation, the following guide can help you determine whether it’s the right time to get a new credit card.

 Why should you get a new credit card?

-Think about how you plan on using the new credit card, which can help you figure out which card will be best.
+Understanding how you plan to use a credit card can help you pick the right credit card for your personal finance needs.
 For example, you may want a new card to help you:

 • Add to your credit history.
-A good credit history can help you qualify for other credit cards and loans, receive more favorable interest rates, and may even impact your ability to rent a home or get a job.
+Building credit history can help you qualify for the best credit cards and personal loans, lower interest rate offers, and higher credit limits.
+Good credit may make it easier to rent a home or get a job.

 What to look for when getting your first credit card?